Welcome.

 Free subscribers to my Substack get one post per week.

 Paid subscribers to my Substack also get the weekly post, but for just $5/month you also get to feel really good about yourself for supporting my work before I become VERY famous.
-(Occasionally you get random surprises, like the occasional audio version of a post, but to be honest, the main reason people pay is because they love what I write and want to support it.
-And I really appreciate it!)
+Occasionally you get random surprises, like the occasional audio version of a post, but to be honest, the main reason people pay is because they love what I write and want to support it.
+And I really appreciate it!

-If your inbox and life could use more stories and more of what I’ve described here, the button below will tell you what to do.
 We obviously share an interest in life and people, and finding what’s cool, funny, and interesting about all of it, so I’m tickled we’ve found each other.